Booting an Operating System

 - Disk signature (4 bytes)

-- Disk partition table (16 bytes per partition × 4 partitions)
+- Disk partition table, which identifies distinct regions of the disk (16 bytes per partition × 4 partitions)

 Stage 2: the Volume Boot Record

-Once the BIOS transfers control to the start of the MBR that was loaded into memory, the MBR code scans through its partition table and loads the Volume Block Record for that partition.
-The VBR is located starting at the first disk block of the designated partition.
-The first block of the VBR identifies the partition type and size and contains an Instruction Program Loader that contains code to load additional blocks that comprise the second stage boot loader.
-On Windows NT-derived systems (e.g., Windows 2008, Windows 2012, Windows 7, Windows 8), the IPL loads a program called NTLDR, which then loads the operating system.
+Once the BIOS transfers control to the start of the MBR that was loaded into memory, the MBR code scans through its partition table and loads the Volume Block Record (VBR) for that partition.
+The VBR is a sequence of consecutive block numbers starting at the first disk block of the designated partition.
+The first block of the VBR identifies the partition type and size and contains an Instruction Program Loader (IPL), which is code that will load the additional blocks that comprise the second stage boot loader.
+On Windows NT-derived systems (e.g., Windows Server 2012, Windows 8), the IPL loads a program called NTLDR, which then loads the operating system.

 One reason that low level boot loaders have a difficult time with loading a full OS, especially one that may be composed of multiple files, is that doing so requires the ability to parse a file system structure.
 This means understanding how directories and file names are laid out and how to find the data blocks that correspond to a specific file.
+Without much code, it is far easier to just read consecutive blocks.
 A higher-level loader, such as Microsoft’s NTLDR, can read NTFS, FAT, and ISO 9660 (CD) file formats.

 There are many variations on booting other operating systems on an Intel PC.
 One popular boot loader on Linux systems is GRUB, or GRand Unified Bootloader.
 GRUB is also a multistage boot loader.
-The BIOS, of course, does what it always does: identify a bootable device, load the Master Boot Record, and transfer control to this loaded image.
-Under GRUB, the MBR typically contains GRUB Stage 1.
-The Stage 1 boot loader loads GRUB Stage 2.
+The BIOS, of course, does what it always does: identifies a bootable device, loads the Master Boot Record, and transfers control to this newly-loaded code.
+Under GRUB, the MBR typically contains a first-stage boot loader called GRUB Stage 1.
+This Stage 1 boot loader loads GRUB Stage 2.
 The Stage 2 loader presents the user with a choice of operating systems to boot and allows the user to specify any additional boot parameters for those systems (e.g., force maximum memory, enable debugging).
 It then reads in the selected operating system kernel and transfers control to it.

-A problem with booting Windows via GRUB is that it is not Multiboot compliant.
-Multiboot is a Free Software Foundation spec on loading multiple operating systems using a single boot loader.
-What GRUB does in this case is boot the code that would normally reside in the MBR (or boot the Windows boot menu program).
-From that point onward, GRUB is out of the picture and the native Windows boot process takes over.
+A specific problem with using GRUB to boot Windows is that Windows is not Multiboot compliant.
+Multiboot is a Free Software Foundation specification on loading multiple operating systems using a single boot loader.
+What GRUB does in this case is fake a conventional Windows boot process.
+It boots a bootloader that would normally reside in the MBR (or run the Windows boot menu program).
+From that point onward, GRUB is out of the picture, Windows has no idea what happened, and the native Windows boot process takes over.

-As 32-bit architectures became the norm and 64-bit architectures emerged, the BIOS was starting to look quite dated.
-Intel set out to create a specification of a BIOS successor that had no restrictions on running in 16-bit mode with 20-bit addressing.
-This specification is called the Unified Extensible Firmware Interface, or UEFI (but typically called EFI).
+As 64-bit architectures emerged to replace 32-bit architectures, the BIOS was starting to look quite dated.
+Intel set out to create a specification of a BIOS successor that had no restrictions on having to run the startup code in 16-bit mode with 20-bit addressing.
+This specification is called the Unified Extensible Firmware Interface, or UEFI.
 Although developed by Intel, it was managed since 2005 by the Unified EFI Forum.
 It is used by many newer 64-bit systems, including Macs, which also have legacy BIOS support for running Windows.

 Some of the features that EFI supports are: